emanuelemassaro/Mobility-US/README.md

 ![GitHub Logo](radiusDays.png)

 However it could be interesting to see also the long range movements across the country.
+In doing so we infer the location of the users for each day.

 ## New York City